Portugal Information - Page 1

 The great earthquake of 1755 led to the rebuilding of much of Lisbon to a carefully designed plan of avenues and squares.
 In the late nineteenth century Gustave Eiffel, famous for his tower in Paris, built a two-storey bridge over the Douro in Porto.

-The population was estimated at 10,676,910 in 2008.
+The population was estimated at 10.7 million in 2018.
 Since the independence of the former colonies in the 1970s, Portugal has accepted many people from former Portuguese countries.

 Portuguese is spoken not only in Portugal, Madeira and the Azores but also in the former colonies in Africa and Asia.
 It is the official language of Brazil.
 The language is closely related to Spanish.